Need stress relief? Try the 4 A's

 Believe it or not, you can simply avoid a lot of stress.
 Plan ahead, rearrange your surroundings and reap the benefits of a lighter load.

 - Learn to say no. You have a lot of responsibilities and demands on your time.
 At a certain point, you cross the line between being charitable and being foolish.
+Saying no is a complete sentence.
 Turn down the neighborhood sports league.
 Pass on coaching T-ball.
 Those around you will appreciate more time with a relaxed you.
 And you'll have time to enjoy them, too.

 - Ditch part of your list.
 Label your to-do list with A's, B's and C's, according to importance.
 On hectic days, scratch the C's from your list.